AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClientCredentialClient.md

             least privilege strategy when assigning roles to these clients, as they are more likely to operate in remote machines with a wider attack surface.

-Because they access resources on OSIsoft Cloud Services and are not associated to users, these clients can be assigned any of the roles in the tenant.
-We suggest following a least privilege strategy when assigning roles to these clients, as they are more likely to operate in remote machines with a wider attack surface.

 ## Properties

 For HTTP requests and responses, the ClientCredentialClient object has the following properties and JSON-serialized body: